-The statistical uncertainty is not calculated, but the quality of the index of net retail prices is accessed to be high based on the views of users.
+The statistical uncertainty is not calculated, but the quality of the consumer price index is accessed to be high based on the views of users.

 The level of quality is among other things dependent on the size and composition of the sample, the methods used for quality adjustments in connection with changes in the sample and the data editing of the collected data.